wawrzyniec-madej/payroll-report/readme.md

 ## Before you start:
 - Communication with docker is handled by Makefile
-- Docker configuration was tested on windows with wsl
+- Docker configuration was tested on windows with wsl and mac
 - If you need to generate app compatible id use `make identifier`